Lean Principles: Project Charter Preparation and Planning

 Lean principles and methodology are valuable in improving healthcare, but evidence shows that learning about the principles and methodology is simply not enough.
-In order to get the desired results, the principles must be applied.
-This program—a follow-up to CHA’s two-part Lean Principles: Process Flow and Value Stream Mapping in Healthcare—provides an overview of the methodology and tools needed for planning process improvement initiatives in your organization.
+To get the desired results, the principles must be applied.
+This program—a follow-up to CHA’s two-part Lean Principles: Process Flow and Value Stream Mapping in Healthcare—provides an overview of the methodology and tools needed for planning and implementing process improvement initiatives in your organization.

 NOTE: This program is designed for those that attended CHA’s Lean Principles: Process Flow and Value Stream Mapping in Healthcare—or those with a basic understanding of Lean principles and familiarity with the terminology.
 Clinical leaders, operational managers, continuous improvement coordinators and other change agents will benefit from learning this methodology to properly plan team oriented improvement initiatives.

-Breakfast will be provided; registration and breakfast begin at 8:30 a.m.
+Breakfast and lunch will be provided.
+Registration and breakfast begin at 8:30 a.m.

 There are errors in your form submission, please see below for details.